 - Your knowledge of social, political and cultural institutions in Australia and LOTE country/region;

 - Your ability to identify culturally and socio-linguistically specific information in a translation and/or interpreting situation; and

 - Your ability to respond to intercultural issues that may complicate communication in translation and/or interpreting

 - Answering three knowledge-based short answer questions (from a choice of four); and

-- Answering two scenario-based short answer questions (from a choice of five)
+- Answering three scenario-based short answer questions (from a choice of five)